 Conduct Proper Research on the Property

-You must thoroughly investigate the land deed records when you purchase a villa that you plan to sell later.
+You must thoroughly investigate the land deed records before ing forward with the purchase keeping in mind that you plan to sell the property sometime in the future.
 Find out if new roadways are planned near the property you buy and how that affects the value of the property.
 Be sure that the property doesn’t have a lien on it.
 You may also want to look at things like comparables in the area, including whether the area is up-and-coming, and other external factors that might affect the value of the property.

 Also, you want to financially plan to cover the whole mortgage and live comfortably without any additional rental payments at any point in time.